tosterius/tosterius/_notes/ml_decision_trees.md

 Another toy example.
 Circles color in dependence on their coordinates:
 ![decision_tree_0]({{ site.baseurl }}/assets/img/notes/decision_tree_explanation_0.png)
 There are 17 circles: 9 red and 8 green.
-The entropy of inital state is equal to
+The entropy of initial state is equal to

 \\[
 \begin{equation}